caseyg/awesome/README.md

 *   [bookwyrm-social/bookwyrm](https://github.com/bookwyrm-social/bookwyrm) - Social reading and reviewing, decentralized with ActivityPub

 *   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

-*   [rudderlabs/airbyte](https://github.com/rudderlabs/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.

 *   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.